 - Work (or school)

-Who I am by myself is slightly different from who I am around my husband, my family, my friends, and my coworkers.
+Who I am by myself differs slightly from who I am around my husband, my family, my friends, and my coworkers.
 Most of it overlaps, but I don’t talk about politics or religion at work.
 I don’t discuss family stuff with coworkers or some friends.
-Heck, I kept this blog on the DL for a year and a half from my (amazing, supportive) manager.
+Heck, I even kept this blog on the DL for a year and a half from my (amazing, supportive) manager.

 Integrity means shrinking the differences between these personalities into one cohesive person.
 Who I am with myself should be the same person I am at work.
 Does this always happen?
 No.